Harold Brittan

-Harold Pemberton Brittan (11 November 1894 – 9 April 1964) was a U.S.-English soccer center forward.
+Harold Pemberton Brittan (11 November 1894 – 3 May 1959) was an American-English soccer center forward.
 He began his career in England with Chelsea before moving to the United States.
-In the U.S., he was a prolific goalscorer with the powerhouse Bethlehem Steel, Philadelphia Field Club and Fall River Marksmen clubs in the National Association Football League and American Soccer League.
+In the U.S. he was a prolific goalscorer with the powerhouse Bethlehem Steel, Philadelphia Field Club and Fall River clubs in the National Association Football League and American Soccer League.
 He was inducted into the National Soccer Hall of Fame in 1951.

 England

 Brittan began his professional career with English First Division club Chelsea during the 1913–1914 season.
 He saw time in only two games, scoring two goals.
 The next season, his playing time increased to only nine games in which he scored another two goals.
 When World War I began in 1914, Brittan was called into the British Army, serving three and a half years.
 In 1919, he rejoined Chelsea for the 1919–1920 season.
 He still saw limited playing time in only thirteen games, scoring only three goals.
 However, two of those came as game winners over Liverpool.
 Chelsea would not take a league double off Liverpool again until 2005.
 In March 1919, Chelsea loaned him to Leicester Fosse for two games.
 By the end of the 1919–1920 season, Brittan had become dissatisfied with both playing for Chelsea and life in England.
 Most of his family had moved to the U.S. where they settled in Philadelphia and Brittan decided to join them.
 When the management of top U.S. club Bethlehem Steel heard that he was coming to the U.S., they immediately signed him.